MIST: An Efficient Approach for Software-Defined Multicast in Wireless Mesh Networks: Algorithm Design

 \section{Algorithm Design}

 To solve the bicriteria MIST problem, this section introduces the design of an algorithm.
-To this aim, we first explore the monotone submodularity properties of the interference metric and Pareto optimal solutions for MIST, based on which a two-stage relaxation algorithm with guaranteed performance is proposed.
+To this aim, we first explore the monotone submodularity properties of the interference metric and vicinal preorder properties of Pareto optimal solutions for MIST, based on which a two-stage relaxation algorithm with guaranteed performance is proposed.